Waxer59/Asobu/README.md

 ## Features

 - **Music:** Enjoy seamless music playback through Spotify integration.
 Please note, this feature requires Spotify authentication and a premium account.
+(Note: Spotify feature is only available in local development)
 - **Navigation:** Ask for directions and navigate from point A to point B with ease.
 - **Translation:** Instantly translate text between multiple languages.
 - **TeachMode:** Get detailed explanations and solutions for academic problems.